enricolazzari/firebird-mysql-delphi-sync-tool/README.md

 ## ⚠️ Important Notes

-* **Batch Updates:** By default, synchronization is done record by record.
-For scenarios with a large amount of data, it is recommended to adapt the code to use batch updates (such as FireDAC's `Array DML`) for better performance.
+* **Batch Updates:** The tool now supports Batch Updates, by default it's set on a low size because the 32-bit version of the Delphi IDE has low memory, if you use the 64-bit it's recommendable that you set the size at your need for maximum performance
-* **User Interface (UI):** Visual components (buttons, progress bars, labels) must be added and positioned according to the `.dfm` file in the form.
-The provided code contains only the logic.
+* **User Interface (UI):** Visual components (buttons, progress bars, labels) will be added and positioned according to the `.dfm` file in the form.
 * **Security:** Connection credentials are stored in plain text in the `.ini` file.
 For production environments, consider using more secure methods to manage these credentials.
 * **About the INI and LIBS:** All files containing information that is used in the project must be added to the directory where the program compiles.